 Trip Highlights

 This winter weekender blends Montana’s snowy wilderness with rich Lewis & Clark history and restorative hot springs, creating a perfectly balanced cold-season getaway.
-Guests snowshoe through the expedition’s only archaeologically confirmed campsite at Travelers’ Rest, soak in historic mineral springs noted in Lewis’ journal, and glide along groomed Nordic skiing trails at the base of the Swan Mountains.
-Wildlife viewing at the Lee Metcalf National Wildlife Refuge, hearty locally inspired meals, and cozy evenings in Missoula round out a journey that’s equal parts adventure, history, and relaxation.
+Guests snowshoe through the expedition’s only archaeologically confirmed campsite at Travelers’ Rest, soak in historic mineral springs noted in Lewis’ journal, and trek through canyons with towering, glacially carved peaks.
+Wildlife viewing and tracking, hearty locally inspired meals, and cozy evenings in Missoula round out a journey that’s equal parts adventure, history, and relaxation.
 It’s an immersive winter experience that captures the true spirit of Western Montana.

 -